 AP Asks Court To Dismiss Libel Suit Filed By Russian Billionare Deripaska

-The Associated Press reported that it asked a judge in Washington on July 3 to dismiss a libel lawsuit brought by a Russian billionaire with ties to President Vladimir Putin.
+The Associated Press reports that it has asked a judge in Washington to dismiss a libel lawsuit brought by a Russian billionaire with ties to President Vladimir Putin.

+Deripaska said the story was inaccurate and had hurt his career by falsely accusing him of criminal activity.

-The AP has stood by the story as accurate, and contended in court papers that Deripaska was challenging the story based on his own "strained implications" and incorrect inferences, rather than on information actually conveyed in the report.
+AP has stood by the story as accurate, and contended in court papers on July 3 that Deripaska was challenging the story based on his own "strained implications" and incorrect inferences, rather than on information actually conveyed in the report.

 The story revealed how Manafort, a decade before joining the Trump campaign, had proposed to Deripaska a confidential business strategy to support pro-Russian political parties and to influence politics, business dealings, and news coverage inside the United States, Europe, and former Soviet republics to benefit Putin's government.